Wright Timeline 1890 to 1899

 Clement Ader of France makes a brief hop in a steam-powered, bat-wing airplane called the Eole.

 1891 W. L. Judson patents the zipper, but it does not become popular for another twenty years.
-Thomas Edison invents the motion picture camera.
+Thomas Edison patents the Kinetoscope, a device to view motion pictures.
+This marks the beginning of the motion picture industry.

 1892 Wilbur Wright begins to sell and repair bicycles, perhaps inspired by a huge gathering of the American Wheelmen that takes place in Dayton on July 4 and 5.
 Later, Orville joins him.
 They keep the printing business, letting childhood friend Ed Sines run it.
-Tchaikovsky performs The Nutcracker ballet.
+Tchaikovsky performs The Nutcracker ballet and Sir Arthur Conan-Doyle publishes The Adventures of Sherlock Holmes.
+James Naismith publishes the rules for basketball and the first official game is played in Springfield, Massachusetts.
+Biologist Dimitri Ivanovski discovers viruses.

 1893 The Wright brothers visit the World's Colombian Exposition, aka the Chicago World's Fair.
 The fair hosts the International Conference on Aerial Navigation, a watershed event for aviation, but it's doubtful the Wrights attended.

 Twenty-six million people visit the World's Colombian Exposition in Chicago, marveling at the progress and promise of technology.
 The fair also introduces Americans to hamburgers and the Ferris Wheel.
-Karl Benz and Henry Ford build their first automobiles.
+Henry Ford experiments with gasoline engines and begins to build an automobile.

-1894 In England, Hiram Maxim builds a massive biplane "test rig" to test lifting surfaces.
+1894 In England, Hiram Maxim builds a massive multi-wing "test rig" to test lifting surfaces.
 On a test run, it breaks free of its restraining track and flies for about 200 feet.

 1895 The Wrights gear up to manufacture their own bicycles, the "St. Clair" and the "Van Cleve."
 The bike business is profitable.